Gluten free Lemon Tarts. Photography by Sharon K. Summerfield

 8. Let the tarts cool in the pan for 2 hours.

-9. Once cooled, remove from the pan with a knife.
+9. Once cooled removed from the pan with a knife.

 10. Then put in a container.
-These can be stored very well in the fridge, for up to a week.
+These can be stored for up to a week in the fridge.

 These are perfect to enjoy with afternoon tea, an add on to dessert or a small gift to someone who enjoys lemons.